Road bicycle racing: Stage-race ranking

 In a stage race a stage ranking is drawn up at the end of each stage, showing for each participating rider the completion time of the stage.
 The one with the lowest completion time wins the stage.
 At the same time a general ranking shows the cumulative finishing times of all prior stages for each participating rider.
 A rider who does not complete any of the stages within its respective time limit is disqualified.
 The one with the lowest total cumulative time is the general leader.
 The general leader typically wears a distinctive jersey (yellow in the Tour de France) and generally maintains a position near the head of the main mass of riders (the peloton), surrounded by team members, whose job it is to protect the leader.

 Contenders for the general lead may stage "attacks" to distance themselves from the leader in "breakaways".
 The general leader's vulnerability to breakaways is higher when the escaping rider(s) trail by a small time difference in the general ranking, and as number of remaining stages diminishes.
 Riders, who finish in the stage ranking behind the general leader, increase their cumulative time disadvantage.
 Whereas those who finish ahead of the general leader decrease their time disadvantage and may even gain sufficient time to unseat the general leader.
 After each stage, the racer with the lowest cumulative time becomes (or remains) the general leader.

 The general leader does not generally react to breakaways by riders who trail substantially in cumulative time.
-Such escapes usually achieve other goals, such as winning the stage, collecting sprinting or mountain points, or just creating air time for their team sponsors as a dedicated camera bike typically accompanies the escape.
+Such escapes usually achieve other goals, such as winning the stage, collecting sprinting or mountain points, or just creating air time for their team sponsors as a dedicated camera bike typically accompanies the breakaway group.